MARTIMM/Semi-xml/README.md

 ## Changes

+* 0.8,1 * Replacing anonymous methods in an external module from the hash to class methods.
 * 0.8.0 * Include another doc from sxml with Sxml::Lib::File.
 * 0.7.0 * Tagnames: $.name = substitute name and add attributes, $!name call
           function.